 Why hasn’t anyone done this comprehensively before now?

 We have witnessed breath-taking advances in human health derived through an enormously rich and complex modern scientific enterprise.
 We have also been trained to believe that many of the chronic illnesses we see in our children (such as autism) have a thoroughly genetic, as opposed to a life-style epigenetic, basis.
 Indeed the specialization that enables our best minds to achieve medical and scientific miracles when it comes to acute care turns out to be a hindrance when it comes to the prevention and treatment of chronic illness.
-Technological advances sometimes discourage us from examining the profound influence of what we eat, drink, think, and do;, or in other words, the influence of lifestyle.
-The Documenting Hope Project is unique because it brings together the best that modern science has to offer with the wisdom of traditional and time-honored healing practices that honor the influence of life choices using least risk, highest gain approaches in systematic and well documented ways.
+Technological advances sometimes discourage us from examining the profound influence of what we eat, drink, think, and do, or in other words, the influence of lifestyle.
+The FLIGHT Study is unique because it brings together the best that modern science has to offer with the wisdom of traditional and time-honored healing practices that honor the influence of life choices using least risk, highest gain approaches in systematic and well documented ways.

-How is the Documenting Hope Project organized?
+How is the FLIGHT Study organized?

-We are excited to pilot an elegant model of care that supports families in their individual recovery efforts and makes it possible for our healing professionals to work more collaboratively and effectively towards a common goal.
+We are excited to investigate and pilot an elegant model of care that supports families in their individual recovery efforts and makes it possible for our healing professionals to work more collaboratively and effectively towards a common goal.
 Our model relies on: